 Date Range c.
 1967-1972

-Abstract This group of photographs portrays homes and buildings in the Village of Geneseo, Livingston County, New York, and was taken by Miss Elizabeth Williams of Geneseo.
-The collection documents most historic structures and those of importance in the Village and includes scattered images of historic and significant structures in the Towns of Geneseo and York as well.
-Occasionally there are a few older images included, though most of these are undated.
+Abstract This collection comprises a series of photographs of homes and buildings mainly in the village of Geneseo, Livingston County, New York, taken by Miss Elizabeth Williams of Geneseo in the late 1960s and early 1970s.
+The collection documents many historic structures and those of importance in the village.
+It also includes scattered images of historic and significant structures in the town of Geneseo and some from the town of York, Livingston County.
+Occasionally there are a few older images included, though most are undated.

 Frank S. Lee (1852-1936) Papers